kododake/AABrowser/README.md

 *If you donate, please let me know in the Discussions!
 I'd love to add you to our contributor list as a token of my gratitude.*

+> [!CAUTION]
+> **No Exchange Transfers for Contributor Listing** > I **cannot** verify or list donations sent directly from cryptocurrency exchanges (e.g., Binance, Coinbase, etc.) because they do not support message signing.
+To be listed, please send from a wallet where you control the private keys.

 ---
 **Stay safe, keep your eyes on the road, and happy browsing! 🚗💨**